 Flora and fauna of the Dolomites

-The Dolomites are rich in vegetation and animal species, a natural environment to explore and discover during your holiday in Alta Badia.
+The Dolomites are rich in vegetation and animal species, making them a delightful natural environment to explore and discover while on holiday in Alta Badia.

-Thanks to its position and geological conformation Alta Badia boasts an extremely rich and characteristic flora.
-In the valleys it is possible to find the most beautiful species of meadow flowers, whilst in the rocky zones and on the glaciers alpine flowers of vivid and delicate colours grow.
+Thanks to its position and geological conformation, Alta Badia boasts an extremely rich and characteristic flora.
+In the valleys it is possible to find the most beautiful species of meadow flowers, while delicate alpine flowers grow in the rocky zones and on glaciers.

-At the beginning of spring, when the meadows are not yet green, they are covered by a blanket of white crocus, which are then replaced by bright yellow stretches of dandelion.
+At the beginning of spring, when the meadows are not yet green, they are covered by a blanket of white crocus, which is then replaced by bright yellow dandelions.

 The spring gentian, the primrose, the buttercup and the mountain soldanella can be found in the more humid meadows.
 The anemone is found in the high meadows whilst the anemone hepatica grows in the woods.

 However, the most beautiful season as far as plant wildlife is concerned is from June until late August.
-During this time the auricula, various species of gentian, the nigritella, the daphnia, the saxifrage, the colombine, the campanula and various species of lily come into flower.
+During this time the auricula, various species of gentian, the nigritella, the daphnia, the saxifrage, the columbine, the campanula and various species of lily come into flower.
 The mountain slopes are made even more beautiful by the evocative red rhododendrons.
 There is also a vast variety of wild herbs which are used for our “Cook The Mountain” dishes served at the St. Hubertus.
 Others such as arnica for example are used in the spa to treat sore muscles after sports activities.

 The mountains and the woods of Alta Badia offer a unique attraction for those who love the animal world.
 The rustling of wings, the running of a roe-deer, the cheerful scurrying of a squirrel, the singing of birds and the perfect flight of an eagle help to animate the different aspects of this world which surrounds us.